curedao/docs/constitution/5-organization.md

 ### Citizen Scientists

 As an open and permissionless organization, anyone has the right to earn their Citizenship through the contribution of labor or resources.
-In exchange, the Citizen Scientist will receive aDAO Governance Tokens granting full governance rights over the actions of DAO Lab Staff.
+In exchange, the Citizen Scientist will receive CureDAO tokens granting full governance rights over the actions of DAO Lab Staff.

 Citizens may participate in: